jokergoo/simona/README.md

 [27] "GroupSim_Overlap"                 "GroupSim_Kappa"
 ```

-There is also a visualization on the complete huge DAG:
+There is also a visualization on the complete DAG:

 ```r
 sig_go_ids = readRDS(system.file("extdata", "sig_go_ids.rds", package = "simona"))